CanonicalLtd/maas-docs/en/api.md

 param name

 :   Unique identifying name for the script.
 Names should follow the
-    pattern of "25-burn-in-hard-disk" (all ASCII, and with numbers greater than zero, and generally no "weird" characters).
+    pattern of \"25-burn-in-hard-disk\" (all ASCII, and with numbers greater than zero, and generally no \"weird\" characters).

 param content